 Although crypto has been popular, the technology that supports it, blockchain technology, has grown rapidly as many different industries have seen its potential.
 The graph below indicates how blockchain technology has matured and grown in popularity over the years and how it has been adopted and implemented in many different ways.

 How blockchain technology works

 Blockchain is typically a database (chain) where data is kept electronically.
-The database is a collection of information regarding transactions or whatever the use of the blockchain is.
+The database is a collection of information regarding transactions or the use of the blockchain.
 It is able to store information with limited access to it without being manipulated or changed.
 This is what makes sit so attractive, especially for financial and government departments.

 The data on a blockchain is stored in groups, also referred to as blocks.
 The blocks have a certain capacity of storage that they are able to hold.
 Once the blocks are full, they are chained to other blocks that have been previously filled with information.
-This holds a chain of data, which is known as ‘blockchain’.
+This holds a data chain, known as ‘blockchain’.

 All new information will then be stored on a new block, then attached to the chain.
 The information is stored in chunks and chained together, making the timeline of activity irreversible and gives its decentralized nature.
 Once a block is complete and filled, the information is then as good as ‘set in stone’, making it a part of the timeline.
 Each block is also given an exact timestamp when it is added to the chain for all who can access it.
 A math function in the technology also creates hash codes, which trunks into a string of letters and numbers.
 If the information on the chain changes the hash codes, correlate with this, and all changes can be seen.

 Early in 2019, a hacker could get into Coinbase networks and gain control of a big portion of the network, putting its blockchain and transaction under attack.
 The hacker was able to rewrite the transaction history, diluting one of the biggest blockchain technology attractions.